 It is subsequently excreted through saliva, sweat, urine, and the exhaled air.
 The only treatment is to cut from your diet anything containing choline.
 Diagnosing this disorder is essential because having or not having TMAU is almost entirely outside your control.

 Get Rid of Your Bad Breath Today!

 Here at Valley Ridge Dental, we can help you get rid of the bad breath that has been plaguing you.
-From routine exams and cleanings to dental hygiene programs, we’ve got you covered.
-You’ll soon have minty fresh breath and a smile on your face in no time!
+We’ve covered you, from routine exams and cleanings to dental hygiene programs.
+You’ll soon have minty fresh breath and a smile in no time!
 Contact our NW Calgary dental clinic today.